 The President of the Eurogroup (ideally together with the President of the European Council) could propose an intergovernmental agreement under which all Eurozone member states would commit to ensuring the Governing Council will be composed by 2025 of at least one third of women (ie. 8 women).
 Given than 18 seats in the Governing Council will be renewed from now until 2025, this objective is completely feasible.

 Under such agreement, if member states do not appoint enough women in their national central banks, it would bind the Presidency of the Council and the Eurogroup to take action in ensuring this gap is being (partly) compensated by appointing more women in the Executive Board.

-Increasing gender parity in the ECB’s Governing Council is not just a desirable aim, it is vital to ensure the ECB’s top decision-making body is not grotesquely unrepresentative of society.
+Increasing gender parity in the ECB’s Governing Council is not just a laudable aim, it is vital to ensure the ECB’s top decision-making body is not grotesquely unrepresentative of society.
 The presupposed rigid legal framework of the EU Treaty is not a good reason to justify inaction, and even less to hide the lack of political will to act.